-Lar España has documented the most significant processes.
-In 2017, it revised the documentation prepared the year before.
+• Lar España has documented the most significant processes.
+In 2018, it reviewed the documentation prepared in prior years, updating it and complementing it with new processes deemed significant in relation to the Group's consolidated financial information.
 This documentation identifies and analyses, among other things, transaction flows, potential financial reporting error and fraud risks and the controls established by the Company to mitigate the risks associated with each process.
-Having documented the majority of the most significant processes in prior years, the idea is to continue to flesh out and fine-tune this information for these and other processes related with the financial reporting function.
+Having documented the majority of the most significant processes in prior years, the information for these and other processes related with the financial reporting function has been rounded out and fine-tuned.